 \subsection{Correlation between ASR Performance and NSER Performance}

-Fig. 3 illustrates the correlation between ASR performance and NSER performance, examining the effects of different noise intensities and types on the effectiveness of ASR.
+Fig. 6 illustrates the correlation between ASR performance and NSER performance, examining the effects of different noise intensities and types on the effectiveness of ASR.
 The analysis incorporates representations extracted from Whisper, representing a large-scale ASR approach, and from a Conformer-based ASR model, representing a conventional ASR approach, to compare their ASR and NSER performances under various noisy conditions.

-For the MELD dataset, tested under mixed real-world noise conditions, Whisper achieves a WER of 0.52 and an F1 of 48.87$\%$ for NSER.
-Conversely, Conformer records a WER of 0.75 and an NSER of 40.27$\%$ for F1.
-For the IEMOCAP dataset, Whisper attains a WER of 0.28 and an NSER of 76.53$\%$ for F1.
-On the other hand, Conformer exhibits slightly higher values, with a WER of 0.55 and an NSER of 73.04$\%$ for F1, showing slightly lower robustness compared to Whisper.
+For the IEMOCAP dataset Whisper attains a WER of 0.28 and an NSER of 76.53$\%$ for F1.
+Conversely, Conformer records a WER of 0.55 and an NSER of 73.04$\%$ for F1, showing slightly lower robustness compared to Whisper.

 In the IEMOCAP-Human subset, performance degradation is more pronounced.
 For the Whisper model, at 5 dB SNR, the WER is 0.36.
 This WER increases to 0.57 at SNR of 0 dB and further rises to 0.86 at -5 dB, indicating a substantial decline in performance with decreasing SNR.
 Concurrently, the F1 score for NSER decreases by 9.13$\%$ as the noise level increases from 5 to -5 dB.
 For the Conformer model, performance worsens consistently across all noise levels, with the WER increasing to 0.65 at 5 dB, rising further to 0.75 at 0 dB, and peaking at 0.86 at -5 dB.
 Similarly, NSER sees a 6.01$\%$ decrease in F1 as noise levels increase from 5 to -5 dB.